Carrie Nolan, educator-canoeist-dream realizer

 “But there’s also a huge aesthetic purpose in that, really, it is what connects this country.
 Canada is what it is because of its waterways.
 That’s how our First Nations people got around, and why we see such a variety in the crafts that they made to do that.
 That’s how this country was opened up by fur trades.
 It’s our lifeline.”

-Wonderfully, Carrie is here to help guide us to it.
+Wonderfully, Carrie is here to help guide us there.

 * * *